markjang03/hyundai_DC/README.md

 	1. Eye Aspect Ratio (EAR):
 	•	Purpose: Measure eye openness to detect signs of fatigue.
 	•	Calculation: Based on specific facial landmarks around the eyes, EAR is calculated using the distances between certain points.
-	•	Formula:
-￼
-Where:
-	•	￼ and ￼ are the vertical distances between eye landmarks.
-	•	￼ is the horizontal distance between eye landmarks.
 	2. Head Tilt Angle:
 	•	Purpose: Determine the tilt of the driver’s head, which can indicate distraction or fatigue.
 	•	Calculation: Calculated using the positions of the nose tip and ear landmarks to estimate the angle of head tilt.